BillHertzing/BlazorExamples/README.md

 ## DTOs for PostData Route
 Both the request and response DTOs for */PostData* have a single Property, of type `string`, which I've chosen to call `StringDataObject`.
 Both the request and the response will carry a payload consisting of just this one value.

+## TargetFrameworks
+For Example 1, the CommonDTOs assembly has to link into both the ConsoleApp .exe and with the Blazor GUI assemblies.
+So the CommonDTOs specifies a <TargetFrameworks> of both net471 and netstandard2.0.
+This produces two copies of the assembly.
+The other two projects reference the CommonDTOs project, and each picks up their corresponding framework-specific assembly from this project's framework-specific <OutputDir>.

 # GUI Blazor app
 The GUI app has two pages and a Nav component to move between them.
 It is very closely based on the example Blazor app produces by thee development team, which is much better explained by its authors on the web.
 ## Index.cshtml